 When you sign up for a new IPTV deal, you’ll be sent a set-top box.
 This will either plug directly into your TV (like the Amazon Fire stick), or connect via an HDMI cable.
 Many media companies include a set-top box as part of a broadband bundle, so explore these options first.

 There are several factors to consider while comparing IPTV UK packages:

 Package price and month-to-month flexibility

-Whether you’re a sports fanatic or reality TV addict, you’ll gain access to content that you can watch when and where you like.
-And as broadband gains in speed, IPTV options will grow right along with it.
+Whether you’re a sports fanatic or a reality TV addict, you’ll gain access to content that you can watch from any location at any time.
+And as broadband speeds continue to increase across the UK, IPTV options are likely to flourish alongside them.